SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/macos.md

 ## Troubleshooting

-Here are some basic troubleshooting steps on MacOS.
+Here are some basic troubleshooting steps on macOS.

 To verify that the Launchd daemon has been installed: